 All utilisation and trade in the products of Manta spp. is derived from wild-caught animals.
 Records cannot be quantified fully, due to a lack of species and product-specific codes, catch, landings, and trade data.
-All available information, however, indicates that fisheries are trending from bycatch to more targeted operations primarily to supply gill plates to Asian markets (Fernando and Stevens in prep, Heinrichs et al. 2011, Setiasih et al. in prep., Dewar 2002, Marshall et al. 2011c).
+All available information, however, indicates that fisheries are trending from bycatch to more targeted operations primarily to supply gill plates to Asian markets (Fernando and Stevens in prep, Heinrichs et al. 2011, Setiasih et al. in prep., Dewar 2002, Marshall et al. 2011b,c).
 For example, fishermen in Sri Lanka used to avoid setting their nets where Manta spp. were known to occur, and any rays caught incidentally were released, often alive, at sea.
-Following the rapid growth of the gill plate trade over the past decade, however, fishermen now land all Manta spp. and have recently begun removing the gill plates at sea, discarding the remaining low-value carcass (D. Fernando, pers. comm.)
+Following the rapid growth of the gill plate trade over the past decade, however, fishermen now land all Manta spp. and have recently begun removing the gill plates at sea, discarding the remaining low-value carcass (D. Fernando, pers. comm.).

+The ~35-50 M. alfredi are taken annually in southern Mozambique (Marshall and Bennett 2010) are used domestically for consumption although their meat is not considered valuable or even the preferred diet of local fishing communities.
 There is no documented domestic use of Manta spp. gill plates in the three largest Manta spp. fishing range States (Indonesia, Sri Lanka and India) (Heinrichs et al. 2011, Fernando and Stevens in prep, Setiasih et al. in prep.).
-The relatively low-value meat of Manta spp. taken in these and other domestic fisheries is used locally for shark bait, animal feed, and human consumption or discarded, while high value products (primarily gill plates, also skin and cartilage) are exported for processing elsewhere (Heinrichs et al. 2011, Setiasih et al. in prep., Fernando and Stevens in prep, Marshall et al. 2011c, Booda 1984, C. Anderson, pers. comm., D. Fernando pers. comm.).
+The relatively low-value meat of Manta spp. taken in these and other domestic fisheries is used locally for shark bait, animal feed, and human consumption or discarded, while high value products (primarily gill plates, also skin and cartilage) are exported for processing elsewhere (Heinrichs et al. 2011, Setiasih et al. in prep., Fernando and Stevens in prep, Marshall et al. 2011b,c, Booda 1984, C. Anderson, pers. comm., D. Fernando pers. comm.).

 Small numbers of M. birostris and M. alfredi are also caught and transported to aquariums for use in large display tanks in the US, Bahamas, Portugal, Japan, Singapore and South Africa.

 Uchida (1994) reported the number of surviving days for manta rays in captivity from 1 to 1,943.